Chapter 19, Section 2 of the House Manual explains the use of water for plant irrigation.

 ● for tenants who want to use a planter bed to grow their own vegetables and herbs.

-The following map shows the main components of the plant irrigation system.
+The following two maps show the main components of the plant irrigation system.

 The main components are as follows:

-- The public ditch or canal along the western and southern border of Baan Sammi.
-The water flow direction in this ditch is from northwest to southeast.
-The ditch does not carry water all year round.
-The flow of water into this ditch is regulated by an authority and depends on the water availability in the reservoir and the water requirements of the rice fields connected to the ditch.
-Especially in the dry season, the ditch may not contain water for a long time.
+- The public canal along the western and southern border of Baan Sammi.
+The water flow direction in this canal is from northwest to southeast.
+The canal does not carry water all year round.
+The flow of water into this canal is regulated by an authority and depends on the water availability in the reservoir and the water requirements of the rice fields connected to the canal.
+Especially in the dry season, the canal may not contain water for a long time.

 - The small pond ("Pond South"), located in the southeastern corner of the Baan Sammi property.
-This is the only pond being connected to the public ditch in the south, thus enabling unregulated water inflow from that ditch.
+This is the only pond connected to the public southern canal by a narrow ditch and a culvert, thus enabling unregulated water inflow from that canal.

-- Two constant pressure water pumps ("P1" and "P2") for plant irrigation: Pump 1 with inflow pipe from Pond South; Pump 2 with inflow pipe from both, Pond South and Pond East.
+- Two constant-pressure water pumps ("P1" and "P2") for plant irrigation: Pump 1 with an inflow pipe from Pond South; Pump 2 with two inflow pipes, one from Pond South and the other from Pond East.

 - The underground PVC pipe system for irrigation, consisting of 4 main lines: Line East ("E", blue on the map), Central ("C", orange), West ("W", red), and South ("S", green).
 The Main Lines East, Central, and West are connected to both pumps, and the Main Line South is connected to Pump 1 only.

-- Water runs in the public ditch for most of the year.
-During the dry season, the flow of water may be temporarily stopped for a few weeks or even longer than a month, and the ditch may dry out.
+- Water runs in the public canal for most of the year.
+During the dry season, the flow of water may be temporarily stopped for a few weeks or even longer than a month, and the public canal may dry out.

 - Occasionally, the water from Pond East can be used for irrigation, provided the water level is sufficient.
 The water level is insufficient if it decreases lower than the pipe end for water inflow to Pump 2, which may happen naturally over a couple of weeks, mainly during the dry season.
 In this case, Pond East needs to be filled with groundwater from the deep well by the submersible pump.